You need to enable JavaScript to use the communication tool powered by OpenWidget

 Gills: Densely packed and attached directly to the stem.
 Young gills start off a vibrant orange to burnt sienna, gradually darkening as spores develop.
 The color shift can give the gills a dramatic, two-tone look during intermediate stages.

-Spores: Dark purple to purplish-black in color, smooth, and elliptical in shape.
+Spores: Dark purple to purplish-black.
 Spores drop heavily and evenly, often creating thick, dark prints.
 Like most Panaeolus species, the basidia are typically tetrasporic.

 Growth Characteristics: Fast growing with delicate, tomentose mycelium that is typically soft white in color and semi-translucent on grains.
 Colonizes quickly, and usually starts pinning within 7-8 days.